paranjay-s/stock-predictor-ML-model/README.md

 - A binary classification target is created.
 - Stocks are labeled as **1** (buy signal) if price conditions are met within a future window.
 - Otherwise, they are labeled as **0**.
+- One can also generate a 'sell side' list by just commenting out the other target function in the notebook and commenting the buy side target code snippet

 ### 4️⃣ **Model Training & Evaluation**
 - Multiple machine learning models are trained for each stock.